 Carol is the Director of Programs and Implementation for VEIC’s Efficiency Vermont Division.
 Her focus is on portfolio strategic alignment, budget and performance management.
 She oversees a team charged with program level design, planning, implementation, budgeting, customer satisfaction, and progress against goals.

-The enrollment fee includes the cost of study material, exam grading, and review of the service department assessment/business plan.
+The enrollment fee includes the five courses, cost of study material, exam grading and review of the energy efficiency program business plan.

 How Can I Participate?